katherinemwood/katherinemwood.github.io/content/home/about.md

 # Biography

-I'm a graduate student at UIUC in the Psychology department (Visual Cognition and Human Performance division).
-I specialize in failures of awareness (change blindness and inattentional blindness) and am an advocate of open and reproducible science.
+I have a PhD in Psychology from the University of Illinois, where I specialized in experimental psychology and perceptual science.
+I love programming, wrangling messy data, and giving deep consideration to model generalization.